Open dynamics of entanglement in mesoscopic bosonic systems: Open evolution and reduced state of the field approach

 \subsection{Local evolution}

-If one is interested in entanglement in a given bipartition, the structure of interest is the reduced two-particle-like state $\hat \rho^\mathcal{N}_{\rho_R}$.
-However, in general, based on \eqref{eq:ev_rho_4} the evolution of this matrix is not self-contained and the full $\hat \rho_4$ is required.
-Still, if the evolution is local in terms of a given bipartition, then the evolution of $\hat \rho^\mathcal{N}_{\rho_R}$ is closed.
-Local in this case intuitively means that the evolution does not transfer particles between modes corresponding to two parties determined by the given bipartition or does not damp or pump them in a correlated manner.
-This translates to $\hat h,\,\hat \gamma_{\updownarrow}$ and all $\hat u_j$ being block diagonal in this bipartition, i.e. they can be written as a direct sum of matrices that act only on degrees of freedom of the given party.
-This allows the projector $\Pi_{\mathcal{I}_A,\mathcal{I}_B}$ to commute with tensor products of such block diagonal matrices which appear in equation \eqref{eq:ev_rho_4} (this also includes identity on a single-particle space and thus operators like $\hat h\otimes\mathbf{1}$).
-From this follows that after projecting \eqref{eq:ev_rho_4} into subspace corresponding to $\Pi_{\mathcal{I}_A,\mathcal{I}_B}$ we get:
+If one is interested in entanglement in a given bipartition, the structure of interest is the reduced two-particle-like state $\hat \rho^\mathcal{N}_{\rho_F}$.
+However, based on \eqref{eq:ev_rho_4}, the evolution of this matrix is, in general, not self-contained, and so the full $\hat \rho_4$ is required.
+Still, if the evolution is local in terms of a given bipartition, then the evolution of $\hat \rho^\mathcal{N}_{\rho_F}$ is closed.
+In this case, ``local’’ intuitively means that the evolution does not transfer particles between modes corresponding to two parties determined by the given bipartition or does not damp or pump them in a correlated manner.
+This translates to $\hat h,\,\hat \gamma_{\updownarrow}$ and all $\hat u_j$ being block diagonal in this bipartition, i.e., they can be written as a direct sum of matrices that act only on degrees of freedom of the given party.
+This allows the projector $\Pi_{\mathcal{I}_A,\mathcal{I}_B}$ to commute with tensor products of such block diagonal matrices as $\hat h\otimes\mathbf{1}$ in equation \eqref{eq:ev_rho_4}.
+From this, after projecting \eqref{eq:ev_rho_4} into the subspace corresponding to $\Pi_{\mathcal{I}_A,\mathcal{I}_B}$, we get: